LKbaba/Claude-code-ChatInWindows/README.md

 > ⚠️ **Important Version Notice (Updated 2025.07.18)**:
 >
-> Claude Code official has released v1.0.54, but this version has compatibility issues with this plugin's MCP functionality (official SDK and Windows platform adaptation are not yet complete).
-For the full experience of this plugin's features, we recommend using v1.0.48.
+> Claude Code official has released v1.0.62, but this version can be directly installed using methods compatible with v1.0.48.
+We recommend using v1.0.62 with plugin version 1.5.1.
 >
 > **Downgrade Guide**: If you need to downgrade from a higher version to v1.0.48, please follow these steps:
 >